The 25 Best Thrillers You Need to See in 2025

 Starring: Cate Blanchett, Michael Fassbender, Regé-Jean Page, Marisa Abela, Naomie Harris, Pierce Brosnan, and Tom Burke

-Why it’s worth seeing: Steven Soderbergh has not one but two highly anticipated thrillers coming in 2025.
-He’ll release the espionage movie Black Bag just two months after Presence hits theaters.
-The cast is just as stacked, with Cate Blanchett and Michael Fassbender playing a loving married couple and spy duo who start to face off when she’s suspected of treason.
+Why it’s worth seeing: Steven Soderbergh released not one but two acclaimed thrillers in 2025.
+Black Bag is an espionage thriller with a stacked cast led by Cate Blanchett and Michael Fassbender as a loving married couple and spy duo who start to face off when she’s suspected of treason.
+Though it's a mystery, this one is ultimately more about the lengths we go to protect the ones we love—meaning, it's sexy as hell.

 'The Amateur'